NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 (so if you're going to a 7pm tryout, show up at Renaissance at 6pm) with your $10 cash tryout fee in hand!

 Questions?
-Reach out to us via [Instagram](https://www.instagram.com/northeasternclimbing/) or email (northeasternclimbing@gmail.com)
+Reach out to us via email at northeasternclimbing@gmail.com.

 ## General Info